UX Trends

 Agile UX Methodology

-Too often, the UX Team is only involved in the beginning of the project and then a hand-off of their designs and (maybe) front-end assets are given to the development team — at which point the UX Team’s job is done.
+Too often, UX Team is only involved in the beginning of the project and then a hand-off of their designs and (maybe) front-end assets are given to the development team — at which point the UX Team’s job is done.
 That is, until the product is released to actual end-users and the UX Team is brought back in to fix or enhance whatever issues are found by the users.
 A lot of times, the flaws found by users are not major usability flaws (because those would have been identified and resolved during usability testing, right?) — but they are typically things that would have been easily caught by the UX Team if they had been involved during UAT.
 Some of the most common UX issues we find during UAT (when we’re involved) include:

 1. Incorrect use of CSS classes